 The study test for serial correlation in the error term using DW.
 A DW test of 0.614 implies the presence of positive autocorrelation in the error term at 5% significance level.
 That is the error covariances are not zero (0) and this will underestimate the variance of the parameters in the model and also can cause use to reject null hypothesis when it is true.
 Breusch-Pagan test the null hypothesis that the error variances are all equal versus the alternative that the error variances are a multiplicative function of one or more variables.
-A large chi-square of 41.32 indicates that heteroskedasticity is present.
-The consequence of this is that the standard errors and t-statistics for the models are invalid.
-The VIF test was performed in order to measure the extent to which the repressors were related to other repressors and to find out how the relationship affected the stability and variance of the regression estimates.
-Variance inflation factor of 4.54 shows that model have relatively moderate multicollinearity problem.
-Severe multicollinearity is problematic because it can increase the variance of the regression coefficients, making them unstable.
+A large problem.
+Severe multicollinearity is problematic because it can increase the factor of 4.54 shows that model have relatively moderate multicollinearity affected the stability and variance of the regression estimates.
+Variance inflation repressors were related to other repressors and to find out how the relationship invalid.
+The VIF test was performed in order to measure the extent to which the consequence of this is that the standard errors and t-statistics for the models are chi-square of 41.32 indicates that heteroskedasticity is present.
+The of the data series are significant as shown in column one of Table 34 below. estimation technique.
+The study also realize that correlation of first difference the first difference of the variables to confirm our results using DOLS Since the variables under consideration are not stationary the study used variance of the regression coefficients, making them unstable.